tmb2k01/medical-image-segmentation/doc/user_guide.md

 ## 4. Additional Notes

 * The segmentation results are displayed as images in the interface.
-* The pre-trained model provided in the `model` folder ensures you can start using the system immediately without additional steps.
+* The pre-trained model provided in the Google Drive folder ensures you can start using the system immediately without additional steps.
 * Make sure the port `7860` is not blocked by a firewall to access the interface properly.